djipco/surface-scanmeister/README.md

 #### Installation

-To install `scanmeister`, open a terminal, go to desktop and clone from repo:
+To install `scanmeister`, open a terminal, go to desktop and clone from GitHub repo:

 ```sh
 cd ~/Desktop
 git clone https://github.com/djipco/surface-scanmeister
 ```

-Once the repo is cloned, go inside folder and install all modules:
+Go inside folder and install all modules:

 ```sh
 cd surface-scanmeister